artsy/README/playbooks/support/README.md

 These are different than non-urgent bugs/change requests/features, which are prioritized and tackled in teams' sprints.
 See [below](#examples) for some common examples.

+## Wait!

+If you are new to on-call or looking for a refresher, we recommend watching the [on-call onboarding session](https://www.dropbox.com/home/Artsy%20Engineering/Onboarding/On-Call) 🔒 we ran on 3/8/19 which talks through your responsibilities as an on-call engineer.

 ## Process Overview

 In order to ensure stability every week, **two** engineers will be "on-call."
 On a staggered rotating schedule